lana-k/sqliteviz/README.md

 With sqliteviz you can:

-- run SQL queries against a SQLite database and create [Plotly][11] charts and pivot tables based on the result sets
+- run SQL queries against a SQLite database and create [Plotly][11] charts, graphs and pivot tables based on the result sets
 - import a CSV/JSON/NDJSON file into a SQLite database and visualize imported data
 - export result set to CSV file
 - manage inquiries and run them against different databases